sjsusu/sjsusu.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage!
-My name is Serena and I am currently a PhD Student at Texas Tech University.
+My name is Serena and I am currently a first-year PhD Student at Texas Tech University.

-Please note that this entire website is currently a WORK IN PROGRESS.